dataliquid/json-yaml-validator-maven-plugin/CONTRIBUTING.md

 ## Code of Conduct

-Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming environment for all contributors.
+We are committed to providing a welcoming and inspiring community for all.
+Please be respectful and constructive in your interactions with other contributors.

 ## Getting Started